scenedetect

 - -t VAL, --threshold VAL¶

-Threshold (float) that frame score must exceed to trigger a cut.
+The max difference (0.0 to 255.0) that adjacent frames score must exceed to trigger a cut.
+Lower values are more sensitive to shot changes.
 Refers to “content_val” in stats file.

 Default: